jcoulaud/llm-quotes/README.md

 2. Create a new app with read/write permissions
 3. Generate API keys and access tokens
 4. Add to environment variables

+## Tweet Lookup (Read) via twitterapi.io

+Posting uses the official Twitter API (see `src/lib/twitter.ts`).
+Reading existing tweets by ID uses `twitterapi.io` (see `src/lib/tweetReader.ts`) to avoid elevated access requirements.

+- Provide `TWITTERAPIIO_API_KEY` in your env to enable lookups
+- Server route: `GET /api/tweets/lookup?ids=123,456` returns the raw response from twitterapi.io
+- You should store `tweetId` when posting (already handled in the scheduler) so you can retrieve details later

 ## Features in Detail